Juliana (poem): Summary

 The Juliana story takes place during the Diocletian persecution and was probably first set in writing during the rule of Constantine I. The story begins by illustrating the harsh life for Christians under the rule of Galerius Maximian, describing various acts of violence visited upon Christians.
 Juliana is introduced as the daughter of Africanus of Nicomedia, who has promised Juliana's hand in marriage to Eleusias, a wealthy senator and friend of Maximian.
 Although Juliana was born a pagan, she has converted to Christianity, and so she vehemently resists being married to the pagan Eleusias, not wanting to violate the relationship she shares with God.

 When she publicly voices her dissatisfaction, Eleusias becomes outraged and insists that he has been publicly insulted.
 Africanus, upon hearing of this, becomes similarly outraged, believing his daughter has embarrassed him by refusing the hand of a man of much higher status.
 As a result, Africanus declares that Eleusias is free to punish Juliana in whatever way he wishes.

 Eleusias proceeds to have Juliana stripped naked, hung from a tree by her hair, whipped, and beaten with rods for over two hours.
 Then she is thrown into prison.

 While in prison, Juliana is visited by a demon pretending to be an angel of God, who tries to trick her into blasphemy.
-Juliana, being the epitome of unwavering Christian faith, doesn't fall for the charade and prays to God for guidance.
+Juliana, being the epitome of unwavering Christian faith, does not fall for the charade and prays to God for guidance.
 A voice tells her to reach out and grab the demon, and Juliana obeys.

 This point forward contains the bulk of the story, in which Juliana and the demon have a lengthy war of words, with Juliana clearly dominating.
 She holds the demon and forces it to confess all of its wicked deeds several times over, ostensibly humiliating him forever in the kingdom of Hell.

 After her victory over the visiting demon, Eleusias comes back for Juliana and seems to offer her a chance to change her mind.
 Not surprisingly, Juliana refuses him once again, and just as scathingly as before.

 Eleusias then attempts to have Juliana burned alive in hot lead.
 Yet, even though he has Juliana placed in the fire, not a spot on her body or clothes is touched by the flames.
 Angrier than ever, Eleusias finally resolves to have Juliana beheaded, for which she becomes a Christian martyr.